mmallicoat/midtown-rain/docs/Notes.rst

 *   Is there a weather station near Times Square?
     Should I pick a different camera location?
     Central Park station and Midtown camera are good.
+*   Write curl script to save URLs of images to a file
+*   Write python script to extract URLs and collect
+*   Write wget/curl script to download images